pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/lambda.md

 ---
-title: "AWS Lambda and Serverless Events"
+title: "Using AWS Lambda & Serverless Events | Crosswalk"
 meta_desc: Pulumi Crosswalk for AWS brings a more natural, and easier to use, way of building serverless applications using
            AWS Lambda.
 linktitle: Lambda